Fluid-Glass-Jamming Rheology of Soft Active Brownian Particles

-We have studied ABPs under shear, from its fluid to disordered solid regime.
-In the fluid, taking the zero shear limit, the Green-Kubo viscosities are compatible with the ones extracted from the flow curves in the Newtonian regime, once $T$ is rescaled by $\mathrm{Pe}$.
-Such effective temperatures $T_{\text{eff}}$ have been introduced earlier to quantify the violations of the fluctuation-dissipation theorem in active systems.
-In the dilute limit $T_{\text{eff}}\sim \mathrm{Pe}^2$.
-Its $\mathrm{Pe}$ dependence at finite densities is weaker and more complex and generically dependent on the observables used to define it \cite{levis2015single-particle-to-collective-effective-temperatures, cengio2019linear-response, petrelli2020effective}.
-As the packing fraction is increased towards the fluid-solid transition, the diffusivity decays $D_s\sim(\phi_G-\phi)^{\alpha}$, with $\alpha$ increasing from $\alpha\approx 1.8$ for $\mathrm{Pe}=0$, to $\alpha\approx 4.4$ for $\mathrm{Pe}=30$, a behavior hardly interpretable on the grounds of an effective temperature.
-In the solid regime, the glass-jamming phase diagram (Fig. \ref{fig:phasediagram}) reveals that ABPs rheology is mainly controlled by jamming.
-Although both $T$ and $\mathrm{Pe}$ push $\phi_G$ to higher values, activity, as opposed to temperature, eases the yielding.
-Our quantitative results for the relationship between the fluid-solid transition in dense disordered active matter and the glass and jamming transitions should serve as a helpful reference for future studies.
-A possible application could be in interpreting observations in dense assemblies of cells.
-We also hope that they stimulate theoretical work to better understand the fundamental role played by non-equilibrium fluctuations introduced by activity, in dense disordered systems.
+In summary, we have studied soft ABPs under shear, from the fluid to disordered solid regime.
+The Newtonian fluid viscosities in the zero-shear limit are compatible with those obtained from the Green-Kubo relation, once the Brownian temperature $T$ is replaced by an effective temperature $T_{\text{eff}}$ that depends on the active P\'eclet number.
+This strategy follows earlier ideas to quantify the violations of the fluctuation-dissipation theorem in active systems.
+In the dilute limit, $T_{\text{eff}}\sim \mathrm{Pe}^2$.
+At intermediate densities $T_{\text{eff}}$ generically depends on the observables used to define it \cite{levis2015single-particle-to-collective-effective-temperatures, cengio2019linear-response, petrelli2020effective}.
+As the packing fraction is increased towards the fluid-solid transition, the diffusivity decays according to a critical power-law $D_s\sim(\phi_G-\phi)^{\alpha}$, with $\alpha$ increasing from $\alpha\approx 1.8$ for $\mathrm{Pe}=0$, to $\alpha\approx 4.4$ for $\mathrm{Pe}=30$, a behavior hardly interpretable on the grounds of an effective temperature anymore.
+The glass-jamming phase diagram (Fig.~\ref{fig:phasediagram}) reveals that ABP rheology in the solid regime is mainly controlled by jamming.
+Although both $T$ and $\mathrm{Pe}$ push $\phi_G$ to higher values, activity, as opposed to temperature, eases the yielding, and, in this respect, could rather play a role similar to shear, once the persistence length of the active motion exceeds the typical cage length \cite{morse2021link-active-matter-sheared-granular}.
+Our work thus calls for further theoretical efforts to better understand the fundamental role played by non-equilibrium fluctuations introduced by activity in dense disordered systems, for instance, by extending elastoplastic models of yielding to account for self-propulsion or analyzing dynamic heterogeneities in active glasses \cite{yamamoto1998dynamics, voigtmann2014nonlinear, nicolas2018deformation, kamani2021unification}.
+By providing the first quantitative jamming phase diagram of an active system it should serve as a helpful reference for future studies of soft active assemblies.
+The fact that their rheology constitutes a separate class from the known pressure-controlled flows of hard spheres \cite{boyer2011suspension-and-granular-rheology} brings us a step closer to reconciling the latter with observations in dense assemblies of cells, for which only qualitative phase diagrams have been sketched so far \cite{mongera2018fluid-to-solid-jamming-transition,manning2021jamming-and-arrest-of-cell-motion-in-biological-tissues, lenne2022sculpting-tissues-by-phase-transitions, campas2022nuclear-jamming-transition-in-vertebrate-organogenesis}.
+It should also provide a good starting point for future attempts to elucidate the relationship between the glass and jamming transitions in biological systems.